guru-dhanush/react-based-issue-board/README.md

 ### 1. Performance Bottlenecks

-- **Challenge**: The original monolithic BoardContext caused widespread re-renders whenever any state changed, leading to poor performance.
-- **Solution**: Split the context into four specialized contexts (Issues, Filters, Pagination, UI) and implemented strategic memoization with React.memo and useCallback.
+- **Challenge**:A major challenge encountered was unavoidable re-rendering of all draggable/droppable components when using dnd-kit hooks (useDraggable / useDroppable) during drag interactions, even if component props remained unchange.

 ### 2. Complex State Management

-- **Challenge**: Managing optimistic updates while maintaining rollback functionality for drag-and-drop operations was complex.
+- **Challenge**: Managing optimistic updates while maintaining rollback functionality for drag and drop operations was little tricky.
 - **Solution**: Implemented a transition history system that tracks all changes and allows proper undo functionality with toast notifications.

 ### 3. Drag and Drop Implementation